Trismegiste/Are-Php-Traits-Good-Or-Evil/README.md

 I've made this blog on Github because, it's about coding : what a better place ?

-## Warning

-For PHP fans : I love PHP.
-I hate PHP.
-There are fantastic features and there are ugly features.
-Every language has.
-Today, I like PHP 5.3+ because the community and the ecosystem are vast and pretty alive.
-Only Javascript can compete but I'm not a huge fan of prototyping.
-Therefore : PHP.

-I love c++, I like java, I have coded in perl, prolog and lisp.
-Today I code in PHP and tomorrow ?
-Scala, JS or Clojure ?
-Who knows...

 ## Trait : the good part

 Traits are defined as "horizontal inheritance".
 Therefore it's good to prevent